MONICA-Project/GOST-tools/readme.md

 --sql "file_path"

 Format of the stored query:
-<conditions on an entity type> as <name of the first result> join
+<conditions on an entity type> as <name of the first table> join
-<conditions on an entity type> as <name of the second result>
+<conditions on an entity type> as <name of the second table>
 on <[name of the table]><comparisons between fields of the results>
 show <[name of the table]results to show(separated by "and")>

-Example:
+Query format example:
 --get -t Sensors --select id > '990' as t1 join
 --get -t Sensors --select id < '3' as t2
 on [t1]description == [t2]description